dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ## [For Googlers] Local Development

 The developer key is needed for local development and testing.
-Add the key to `web/manifest.json`.
+Add one of the whitelisted keys to `web/manifest.json`.